-Hub and Spoke – An Online Marketing Strategy for the Rest of Us
+Hub and Spoke – A Digital Marketing Strategy for the Rest of Us

 My approach to digital marketing for small businesses is that customers—especially best customers—are more important than prospects.

 Delight your customers, and they will stay with you longer, buy more from you, buy from you without being bribed, cost you less to service, and bring in more customers just like them.

 Fail them, and you have no choice but to focus on prospects to keep refilling the leaky bucket.

 Where are these ideal customers and prospects?
 More and more, they are online.
 At least 3.5 billion Google searches made every day – Internet Live Stats

 But digital marketing is hard, and it’s foreign to many small businesses.
 On the other hand, you have to try.
 You may know how your traditional channels work, but they are getting more expensive and less effective.

 Don’t throw up your hands and say, “I don’t understand how digital marketing can work for my small business.”
 We hear this frequently from small businesses.
 You understand that you should be doing online marketing, but you aren’t sure where to start.

 The first thing is, don’t get caught up in the technology.
 Instead, look at the big picture.
 Small business online marketing has three parts: The website, this is the hub, the various online media channels, these are the spokes, and your messaging or content, which is the rim.